-Rotten Tomatoes Poses Ultimate Question: ‘GOT’ Season 8 Or ‘Avengers: Endgame’ – You Can Only Watch One
+Rotten Tomatoes Poses Ultimate Question: ‘GoT’ Season 8 Or ‘Avengers: Endgame’ – You Can Only Watch One

 — Rotten Tomatoes (@RottenTomatoes) April 6, 2019

-The tweet from Rotten Tomatoes was retweeted over 185 times and had well over 100 comments as fans debated which event was more important.
-As this article is being written, the percentage is constantly changing between Endgame and GOT, but the Avengers flick seems to be the favorite throughout.
+The tweet from Rotten Tomatoes was retweeted over 185 times and had well over 100 comments, as fans debated which event was more important.
+At the time of writing, the percentage is constantly changing between Endgame and GoT, but the Avengers flick seems to be the favorite throughout.

 “We already know how Avengers ends.
 Thanos dies, everybody comes back from the dead.
-At least GoT we really have no idea so,” one fan tweeted in response.
+At least GoT we really have no idea so,” one fan wrote on Twitter.

 “Horrifying thing to ask.
-We are going to lose Starks in both,” another added.
+We are going to lose Starks in both,” another added to the ever-growing Twitter thread.

-Some fans who were torn on the decision broke it down into the time they dedicated to both series.
-GOT has been on the air since 2011, with the Marvel Cinematic Universe starting back in 2008 with Iron Man.
-Endgame is the culmination of 21 films before it, much like the seven seasons fans have already committed to before it’s finale later this month.
+Some fans who were torn on the decision broke it down in terms of the time they dedicated to both series.
+GoT has been on the air since 2011, with the Marvel Cinematic Universe starting back in 2008 with Iron Man.
+Endgame is the culmination of 21 films before it, much like the seven seasons GoT fans have already committed to before it’s finale later this month.

 “It’s not about how much we lost, it’s about how much we have left.”